 - You might start off too fast and get injured, causing you to drop out.

-- Without a plan, you’re likely to skip more days, which negatively affects your progress and fitness level.
+- Without a training program, you’re likely to skip more training runs, which negatively affects your progress and fitness level.

-Each week, increase that jogging time and decrease the walking time.
+Each week, increase that jogging time and decrease the walking time, speeding up your race pace as you go.

 Step 4: Work on Your Diet